 Main Benefits:

 The Oboz Bridger is a solid leather hiking boot that's available in a true wide.
-My wide feet love their sturdy soles and upmarket insoles, which add cushion and support where other brands skimp.
+Oboz's regular size is too tight for me, but its wide last is just wide enough for my moderately wide feet.
 For me, Bridgers hit the sweet spot for support — they're sturdy enough for backpacking yet flexible enough for day hiking, too.
 I like they're traction on steep descents, where deep lugs and a heel brake help me dig in to dirt, mud, snow, and scree.
-The Bridger is also the most durable hiking boot I've owned.
+Oboz's upmarket add cushioning and support where other brands skimp.
+Plus, the Bridger is also the most durable hiking boot I've owned.
 I've gotten a whopping 2400 miles out of only two pairs!
-Oboz' regular size is too tight for me, but its wide last is just wide enough for my moderately wide feet.

 For more, see my full Oboz Bridger Review